kevinrodbe/library/content/06-versioning.md

 If we run our routing spec now, it should pass.

+We've successfully added URI versioning to our API, so that each request gets routed to the proper namespace.
+Now that our codebase supports multiple versions, we need to be extra careful about how we organize our code.

+Let's look at a couple of ways we can avoid code duplication and keep our code organized.

 ### API::BaseController

-While additional major features might be placed under new namespace versions, we should expect most of our application code to be re-used across all versions.
+While additional major features might be placed under new namespaced versions, we should expect most of our application code to be re-used across all versions.

 Suppose our API tracks the IP from each request using a `before_action` and we simply include its value back in the response.
-We've been doing this since our API version 1, and version 2 should also support it.
+We've been doing this since our API version 1, and version 2 should also support this.

 This is our **ZombiesController** for v1: